On Shafarevich-Tate groups and analytic ranks in families of modular forms, I. Hida families: Abstract

 \section{Abstract}

+This is the first article in a two-part project whose aim is to study algebraic and analytic ranks in $p$-adic families of modular forms.
 Let $f$ be a newform of weight $2$, square-free level and trivial character, let $A_f$ be the abelian variety attached to $f$ and for every good ordinary prime $p$ for $f$ let $\hf$ be the $p$-adic Hida family through $f$.
-We prove that, for all but finitely many primes $p$ as above, if $A_f$ is an elliptic curve such that $A_f(\Q)$ has rank $1$ and the $p$-primary part of the Shafarevich--Tate group of $A_f$ over $\Q$ is finite then all specializations of $\hf$ of weight congruent to $2$ modulo $2(p-1)$ and trivial character have finite $p$-primary Shafarevich--Tate group and $1$-dimensional image of the relevant $p$-adic \'etale Abel--Jacobi map.
+We prove that, for all but finitely many primes $p$ as above, if $A_f$ is an elliptic curve such that the Mordell--Weil group $A_f(\Q)$ has rank $1$ and the $p$-primary part of the Shafarevich--Tate group of $A_f$ over $\Q$ is finite, then all specializations of $\hf$ of weight congruent to $2$ modulo $2(p-1)$ and trivial character have finite $p$-primary Shafarevich--Tate group and $1$-dimensional image of the relevant $p$-adic \'etale Abel--Jacobi map.
 An analogous result is obtained also in the rank $0$ case.
-As a second contribution, with no restriction on the dimension of $A_f$ but assuming the non-degeneracy of certain height pairings \emph{\`a la} Gillet--Soul\'e between Heegner cycles, we show that if $f$ has analytic rank $1$ then, for all but finitely many $p$, all specializations of $\hf$ of weight congruent to $2$ modulo $2(p-1)$ and trivial character have analytic rank $1$.
+As a second contribution, with no restriction on the dimension of $A_f$ but assuming the non-degeneracy of certain height pairings \emph{\`a la} Gillet--Soul\'e between Heegner cycles, we show that, for all but finitely many $p$, if $f$ has analytic rank $1$, then all specializations of $\hf$ of weight congruent to $2$ modulo $2(p-1)$ and trivial character have analytic rank $1$.
 This result provides some evidence in rank $1$ and weight larger than $2$ for a conjecture of Greenberg predicting that the analytic ranks of even weight modular forms in a Hida family should be as small as allowed by the functional equation, with at most finitely many exceptions.

-\subjclass[2010]{11F11 (primary), 14C25 (secondary)}
+\subjclass[2020]{11F11 (primary), 14C25 (secondary)}

 \keywords{Modular forms, Hida families, big Heegner points, Heegner cycles, $L$-functions, Shafarevich--Tate groups.}